 - Coordinate student records and class rosters with UMD Continuing Education administration;

-- Advise students in the program and coordinate CITS program curriculum and courses with UMD Continuing Education administration; and
+- Advise students in the program and coordinate CITS program curriculum and courses with UMD Office of Students in Transition; and

 - Agree to partner with UMD CITS for academic year 2017/2018;